nojronatron/nojronatron.github.io/code401-files/class-notes-week4.md

 1. add a login.html file and write a Form action with login path
 1. Build and check for errors: Missing datasource, etc
 1. test the home route and verify your index.html page appears!
+1. build an Auth Controller using '@Controller': '@GetMapping(/route)' with method returning the dynamic/template html page
+1. Create a SiteUser class that includes '@Entity' and import javax.persistence.Entity.
+Add properties including a '@Id' (java persistence ID) and '@GeneratedValue' with a strategy to auto-generate and increment the ID.
+1. Implement a repository, extending JpaRepository, and pass-in the Model and type of the ID property.
+1. build-out '@PostMapping(/route)' entries to enable posting to the dynamic website.
+Use method return type 'RedirectView' so that on a 'login' route, and credential test returns true, the next-loaded page (redirect page) will be the splace page (e.g. User is "in" the application).
+Dont forget CTORs and getters+setters.
+1. Back in the Repository class definition, set up the CRUD command and supply the Class property you are searching for: TYPE findByUser(username)
+1. Update the Controller to test the password vs what is in the database and return the redirect view (to the page the user can access only if logged on).
+1. Use .equals() to compare object.password with _password parameter.
+1. Implement hashed passwords using BCrypt: 'BCrypt.hashpw(password, BCrypt.gensalt(int: hash_rounds));' and then update the new site user password to be the hashed_password.
+1. Back to login Controller route, update the if statement: 'if((userFromDB == null) || (!BCrypt.checkpw(_password, userFromDB.password)) return new RedirectView("/login");' otherwise user gets sent to home route "/".
+Use parenthesis to force the evaluations to be expressions so they operate in the correct order.
 1.

 Remember:

 - Put html in STATIC folder only if you do not need a PATH for it but browser can go direct to the file.
 - Dynamic web pages can only be accessed via paths (Controllers) will NOT render from the URL address bar.
+- When defining Controller Route parameters, use underscore '_' prefixing.
+- Spring MVC includes a class called Class that is the transport for '@Entity' annotated classes so that passing data between Controllers and the dynamic template pages.
+- Use 'gradle refresh' after adding dependencies!

 ## TODOs